mysticcoders/www/_posts/2010-02-10-apache-wicket-clustering-with-multiple-options.markdown

 tags: []
 comments: true
 ---
-<p>We've been seeing more and more implementations of <a href="http://wicketbyexample.com/api/wicket/1.4.5/org/apache/wicket/protocol/http/SecondLevelCacheSessionStore.IPageStore.html" target="_blank">IPageStore</a> out in the wild for <a href="http://wicket.apache.org/" target="_blank">Apache Wicket</a>.
+We've been seeing more and more implementations of <a href="http://wicketbyexample.com/api/wicket/1.4.5/org/apache/wicket/protocol/http/SecondLevelCacheSessionStore.IPageStore.html" target="_blank">IPageStore</a> out in the wild for <a href="http://wicket.apache.org/" target="_blank">Apache Wicket</a>.
 The interface basically decides how Wicket will store the <a href="http://cwiki.apache.org/WICKET/page-maps.html" target="_blank">Pagemap</a> for your application.
 The default that ships with Wicket uses <a href="http://wicketbyexample.com/api/wicket/1.4.6/org/apache/wicket/protocol/http/pagestore/DiskPageStore.html" target="_blank">DiskPageStore</a> which is an implementation that stores the serialized pages grouped in a single file per pagemap.
-After reading a wonderful blog post on <a href="http://letsgetdugg.com" target="_blank">Letsgetdugg</a> a few days ago: <a href="http://letsgetdugg.com/2010/02/07/clustering-wicket-for-fun-and-profit/" target="_blank">Clustering Wicket for fun and profit!</a>, I decided to take a look at writing an implementation using <a href="http://hazelcast.com" target="_blank">Hazelcast</a> - an "open source clustering and highly scalable data distribution platform".<br />
+After reading a wonderful blog post on <a href="http://letsgetdugg.com" target="_blank">Letsgetdugg</a> a few days ago: <a href="http://letsgetdugg.com/2010/02/07/clustering-wicket-for-fun-and-profit/" target="_blank">Clustering Wicket for fun and profit!</a>, I decided to take a look at writing an implementation using <a href="http://hazelcast.com" target="_blank">Hazelcast</a> - an "open source clustering and highly scalable data distribution platform".
-<a id="more"></a><a id="more-1726"></a><br />
+<a id="more"></a><a id="more-1726"></a>
 The implementation below borrows heavily from <a href="http://fabulously40.com/fabulously/victori" target="_blank">Victor</a>.
 It basically creates a HazelcastInstance in the constructor and then overrides all the methods necessary from <a href="http://wicketbyexample.com/api/wicket/1.4.5/org/apache/wicket/protocol/http/pagestore/AbstractPageStore.html" target="_blank">AbstractPageStore</a>.
-Here's some quick code to put in your app's Application implementation that will use this new IPageStore:</p>
+Here's some quick code to put in your app's Application implementation that will use this new IPageStore:\n
 <pre lang="java" colla="+">
     @Override
     protected ISessionStore newSessionStore() {